You may need a tetanus vaccine if the injury has broken your skin and your tetanus vaccinations are not up to date.

-You should immediately go to your nearest A&E department or call 999 for an ambulance if you develop severe muscle stiffness or spasms.
+Go to your nearest A&E department immediately, or call 999 for an ambulance if you develop severe muscle stiffness or spasms.

 Tetanus vaccination programme

-Tetanus vaccination is given as part of the NHS childhood vaccination programme against tetanus.
+Tetanus vaccination is part of the NHS vaccination programme.

-But if you're not sure how many doses you have received, you may need a booster dose after an injury that breaks your skin.
+But if you're not sure how many doses you've received, you may need a booster dose after an injury that breaks your skin.

-If you have definitely received 5 doses of the tetanus vaccine, you're fully vaccinated and don't need a booster dose.
+If you've definitely received 5 doses of the tetanus vaccine, you're fully vaccinated and do not need a booster dose.

 Treatment with tetanus immunoglobin

-If you have a tetanus-prone wound, additional treatment may be given, even if you have been fully vaccinated.
+If you have a tetanus-prone wound, additional treatment may be given, even if you've been fully vaccinated.

-- wounds or burns that need surgery, but where surgery can't be performed within 24 hours
+- wounds or burns that need surgery, but where surgery cannot be performed within 24 hours

 - wounds or burns where a significant amount of tissue has been removed, or puncture-type injuries such as animal bites, particularly if they have had contact with soil or manure

-- wounds containing any substance that shouldn't be there, such as dust or dirt (foreign bodies)
+- wounds containing any substance that should not be there, such as dust or dirt (foreign bodies)

 - serious fractures where the bone is exposed and prone to infection (compound fractures)